GRASS logo

 There are a few plot format/layout options, including the option to rotate the plot and the x-axis labels, print the boxplot(s) with notches, and to include the outliers (by default, they are not included).
 You can also set the limits of the y-axis (or the x-axis if the -h flag is set).
 This makes it easier to compare the boxplots of two time-series of, e.g., two different areas.

-There are various option to format the boxplots, e.g., setting the width and color of the boxplots, the color and thickness of the median line(s), whisker line width, and flier marker type and color.
+There are various options to format the boxplots, e.g., setting the width and color of the boxplots, the color and thickness of the median line(s), whisker line width, and flier marker type and color.

 The default format of the date-time labels on the x-axis (or y-axis in case the boxplots are plotted horizontally) depend on the temporal granularity of the data.
 This can be changed by the user.
 For a list of options, see the Python strftime cheatsheet.

-Alternatively, the user can set the -d flag.
+Alternatively, the user can set the d flag.
 With this option, an attempt is made to figure out the best tick locations and format to use, and to make the format as compact as possible while still having complete date information.
 Note, this will override the data_format setting.
 With this option, often not all boxplots will get a label.

 By default, the resulting plot is displayed on screen.
 However, the user can also save the plot to file using the output option.
 The format is determined by the extension given by the user.
-So, if output = outputfile.png, the plot will be saved as a *png* file.
+So, if output = outputfile.png, the plot will be saved as a PNG file.
 The user can set the output size (in inches) and resolution (dpi) of the output image.

 NOTE